Home > RGB LED Illuminator

 Switching time: < 1 ms. (practically, speed is determined by the serial port and the software that controls it; for faster switching use digital control).

-Light intensity: At full intensity integration time for a typical CCD camera ~0.5-5 ms. in each color (with 10X objective).
+Light intensity: At full intensity integration time for a typical CCD camera ~0.5-5 ms. in each color (with 10X objective and 500mA/channel driver ).

 Interface: Serial RS232 or USB with USB-to-serial converter (RS-232: needs 9 pin male connector in the computer; 9600 baud, 8 data bits, 1 stop bit, no parity); digital TTL-level available.